uc-cdis/audit-service/docs/explanation/creating_audit_logs.md

 - POSTing audit logs does not impact the performance of the caller.
 - Audit Service failures are not visible to users (for example, we don’t want to return a 500 error to users who are trying to download).

-However, it's difficult to monitor errors when using this endpoints.
+However, it's difficult to monitor errors when using this endpoint.

 ## Pulling from a queue